jacwilso/GuildWars/README.md

   * Quit: Exits the program.

 The following options only appear when the split screen view is turned on
-  * Main Screen /Screen 2/ Screen 3: All three of these options have the following options which change the view for a given screen.
+  * Main Screen/Screen 2/Screen 3: All three of these options have the following options which change the view for a given screen.
    * Eric: ArcBall: Sets the screen to arcball mode with the focus on Eric Cartman.
    * Eric: 1st Person: Sets the screen to 1st person POV with the focus on Eric Cartman.
    * Eric: Sky Cam: Sets the screen to top/down view with the focus on Eric Cartman.